 6. Quick pita pizza.
 Spread marinara sauce/hummus on a pita, top with any vegetables available (onions, peppers, spinach, olives, sundried tomatoes work great), add some tofu/tempeh/seitan/vegan sausage if you have them.
 Got some vegan cheese?
 Throw it on too!
 Bake at 350°F for 5-10 min.

 7. Veggie tacos.
 Warm up a few small tortillas in the microwave between two sheets of moist paper towels.
 Rinse and drain any canned beans of choice, season with cumin and chili powder.
 Assemble the tacos by putting some beans onto the tortilla and topping with salsa/sliced avocado/lettuce, etc.

 9. Peanut butter and banana/jelly sandwich.
-I love the classic Elvis (PB&B) sandwich every now and again that I usually make with my homemade peanut butter.
-A peanut butter sandwich with jelly or bananas is always a better choice than greasy fast food.
+I love the classic Elvis (PB&B) sandwich every now and again, especially when I use my homemade peanut butter recipe to make the peanut butter.
+A nut butter sandwich with jelly or bananas is always a better choice than greasy fast food.

 I hope that this list will make it easier for you to stay on track with eating healthy!
 The naysayers now have one less reason to say ‘no’ to going vegan…

 By the way, if you have any quick plant-based meal ideas that I didn’t bring up here, please let us all know in the comments!

 If you’ve enjoyed this post, share it with your friends on social media!
 And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.